On the structure of pointsets with many collinear triples: Acknowledgments

 \section{Acknowledgments}

-The research of J.S. was supported in part by an NSERC Discovery grant and OTKA K 119528 grant.
-The author is thankful to Lior Gishboliner for pointing out the crucial reference \cite{GS}.
+J.S.'s research was partly supported by an NSERC Discovery grant and OTKA K 119528 grant.
+The author is thankful to Lior Gishboliner for pointing out the important reference \cite{GS}.
+The referees' comments significantly improved the presentation of the results and helped me correct a mistake in the previous version.